The Mary Fairfax family papers and Louis R. Stockstill papers

 This collection is divided into two distinct parts that in most ways are unconnected collections.
 They were donated together by the same donor and one of the record creators is present in both collections.
-For these reasons these two collections were retained as one unified collection.
+For these reasons these two collections were retained as one unified collection as separate series.

 Upon the death of Jefferson Davis in 1889, Fairfax draped her house in black and received ovations from the Southern press, Southern legislatures, and numerous associations of former Confederate soldiers.
 There is also a letter from a group of local DC citizens rebuking her actions and calling on her to remove the draping from her house.

 Within the letters written by Mary Fairfax is the history of enslaved and free Black people who lived in Washington DC.
 This history is seen through the descriptive lens of a White Supremacist and is replete with racist beliefs and harmful language.
 The gains for Black people during this time in Washington are not portrayed positively, but are, nonetheless, descriptions of Black history in Washington DC.
 This scope and content note includes some, but not nearly all, of the examples of Black history found in this collection.

 In her letter from November 8 1862, Mary Fairfax wrote about visiting the “contraband camp” with the intent of selecting a girl and boy to work as servants.
 This letter provides one example of how White people considered and interacted with the people living at the camps.